kanidm/kanidm/book/src/integrations/oauth2/examples.md

 ## OPKSSH

 [OPKSSH](https://github.com/openpubkey/opkssh) is a tool of the [OpenPubkey](https://github.com/openpubkey/openpubkey) project.
-It enables ssh to be used with OpenID Connect allowing SSH access to be managed via identities like alice@example.com instead of long-lived SSH keys.
-It does not replace SSH, but instead generates SSH keys on the fly, and augments the verification process on the server side.
+It enables SSH to be used with OpenID Connect allowing access to be managed via identities like `alice@example.com` instead of long-lived private keys.
+It does not replace SSH, but instead generates private keys on the fly, and augments the verification process on the server side.

 To set up OPKSSH to authenticate with Kanidm: